 - What is coronavirus?

 - Can people with breast cancer get a COVID-19 vaccine?

 - What should I do if I develop COVID-19 symptoms?

 - Who is at risk of getting COVID-19?

 - How can I protect myself and others?

 - Should I wear a face mask?

-- Is it safe for breast cancer screening or treatment to be delayed?
+- Is it safe for breast cancer screening or treatment to be delayed or changed?